-10.3.
-Popularization
+11.3 Popularization

-10.3.1.
-Internal or external Inria responsibilities
+11.3.1 Internal or external Inria responsibilities

-- Cezara Drăgoi and Xavier Rival are elected members of the Inria Commision of Evaluation - Jérôme Feret is a member of the jury of the SIF Gilles Kahn PhD Award. - Xavier Rival is member of the "Bureau du comité des projets" since October 2018. - Xavier Rival is Chair of the Hiring Committee for Inria researchers at the center of Paris (CRCN) for 2019.
+- Cezara Drăgoi and Xavier Rival are elected members of the INRIA Commision of Evaluation - Jérôme Feret is a member of the jury of the ISIF Gilles Kahn PhD Award. - Xavier Rival is member of the "Bureau du comité des projets". - Xavier Rival served in the "admissibility" jury for INRIA researcher positions (CRCN) for the center of "Nancy Grand Est" and for the national campaign in 2020. - Xavier Rival served in the "admission" jury for INRIA researcher positions (CRCN) for all centers in 2020. - Caterina Urban is serving in the INRIA Commission Emplois Scientifique in 2021.